kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 | **post_type** | Name of the postprocess function to run, in Python import format   | any postprocess function you wish to call |

 ## Custom pre/postprocess
-Since inference results can vary based on users' intentions, we provide support for integrating custom preprocess and postprocess functions.
+Since inference results can vary based on users' tests, we provide support for integrating custom preprocess and postprocess functions.
 The preprocess and postprocess functions you supply into the ```pre_type``` and ```post_type``` fields must follow the API that we provide.

 Both the preprocess and postprocess must take in a TestConfig class as input.
 For reference, you can find it defined at python_flow/common/config.py.
 This class is filled with parameters from the supplied input JSONs and other environment variables.
 To access all of those parameters, you will need to access the "config" attribute, a dictionary.
 There are four keys to access the dictionary: ```pre```, ```emu```, ```post```, and ```flow```.
 The first three keys have values that are dictionaries with the same exact values as in the JSON files.
 The ```flow``` key simply has values parsed from the command line options and other environment variables such as the input image.

 The preprocess must take in as input a TestConfig class and a variable that represents anything you may want to pass into your preprocess function.
-The second variable may be needed if your preprocess depends on the results of a previous stage in the flow.
+The second variable may be needed, for example, if your preprocess depends on the results of a previous stage in the flow.
 It must output a tuple consisting of a list of NumPy arrays and a dictionary.
 The list of NumPy arrays should be in channel last format (1, h, w, c) and have a one-to-one correspondence with each input you have in your model.
 The dictionary holds any values you wish to communicate from your preprocess to your postprocess.

 The postprocess must take in as input a TestConfig class, a dictionary, and a list of NumPy arrays.
 The TestConfig class is the same class as used in the preprocess.
 The dictionary is the same as the second output of your preprocess function.
 The last input is the results of the model inference.
-There will be one NumPy array per output of your model, and each array will be in channel last format (d1, d2, ..., c).
+There will be one NumPy array per output of your model, and by default, each array will be in channel last format (d1, d2, ..., c).
 The order of the output nodes will be based on the list you provided in the ```reordering``` field in the input JSON.
-The output for the postprocess can be anything that is convenient for your uses.
+The output for the postprocess can be anything that is convenient for your needs.

 For preprocess/postprocess reference, you may look at ```app/fd_external/preprocess/fd.py``` and ```app/fd_external/postprocess/fd.py```.
 For a template of the API, you may look at ```app/template_app```.

 ### Preprocess

 #### Python defined

 If your preprocess functions are defined in Python, integration is simple.

 1. Make sure your Python function takes two parameters as input: a TestConfig class and a prev_output variable.